Technigo/project-guess-who/README.md

-# Project Name
+# Guess who

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+Make a guess who game adding the missing parts of JavaScript.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+I followed the steps on Notion and in the JavaSript.
+I trid to learn from this weeks videos, teaching and how other students solved the task.
+I struggled with the checkQuestion and did not understand in the begining that it was supposed to på an "if".
+I got some help from Stack Owerfrow and team mate Emma.

+If I had more time, I would liked to do more with the css and adding som sound effects.

 ## View it live